VCU Health Team Proves Efficiency of Prefab

-Ninety minutes outside of Raleigh, North Carolina and Richmond, Virginia, the 70-bed Virginia Commonwealth University (VCU) Health Community Memorial Hospital (CMH) in South Hill, Virginia had a challenge.
+Ninety minutes outside of Raleigh, NC and Richmond, VA, the 70-bed Virginia Commonwealth University (VCU) Health Community Memorial Hospital (CMH) in South Hill, VA had a challenge.
 Because of the large construction boom in North Carolina and southern Virginia, the number of qualified med-gas installers in the area have more than enough work to keep them busy in their respective cities.

 Every patient bed in the hospital required framing, med-gas, electrical rough-in and wood blocking at the head of the bed to accommodate the patient needs and provider care.
 With 70 identical beds, the team designed and constructed the headwalls off-site about 50 miles away, with pre-manufactured piping, electrical and wood blocking in a panelized wall system, which was then transported to site and installed in the patient rooms.
 The team then built the rest of the walls around the headwalls, and connected the overhead piping to the in-wall piping.
 What makes the headwalls notable is that many were back-to-back so one prefab wall accommodated two patient rooms.